KankakeeCommunityCollege/athletics-mockup/_contacts/bryce-shafer.md

 email: bshafer@kcc.edu
 ---

-Coach Shafer is entering his fifth season as an assistant at KCC.
-Since 2016 Coach Shafer has seen 17 of his pitchers move on to four year schools or the MLB Draft: Six to NCAA Division I, five to NCAA Division II, five to NAIA and one-- Waylon Richardson--was drafted by the Philadelphia Phillies (2018).
+Coach Shafer is entering his sixth season as an assistant at KCC.
+Since 2016 Coach Shafer has seen 23 of his pitchers move on to four year schools or the MLB Draft: Ten to NCAA Division I, six to NCAA Division II, five to NAIA and one– Waylon Richardson–was drafted by the Philadelphia Phillies (2018).
 In 2019, the Cavaliers pitching staff broke the KCC strikeout record with 414 strikeouts on the season.

 Prior to KCC, Coach Shafer attended Valparaiso University from 2007-10.
 He was selected by the Chicago Cubs in the 2010 Major League Baseball Amateur Draft.
 In 2010 at Valparaiso, Shafer tallied 121 strikeouts, second-most in Crusader history and third m​ost in Horizon League history, earning him Horizon League Pitcher of the Year and First Team All-Conference honors.